 How does AI reduce false positives in fraud detection?

 By analyzing hundreds of behavioral patterns and contextual factors that rule-based systems miss.
-Machine learning models learn each customer's normal patterns to distinguish unusual credit card transactions and rapid fund transfers from legitimate activities.
+Machine learning models learn each customer's normal patterns to distinguish unusual credit card transactions and rapid fund transfers from legitimate transactions.
 This nuanced analysis reduces unnecessary investigations by 60-80% compared to traditional systems.

 What are the advantages of AI over traditional fraud detection?